coello380/time-series-momentum/README.md

 $$gearing = \frac{\sigma_{target}}{\sqrt{w' \Omega w}}$$

-Where $\Omega$ is the correlation matrix estimated with 24-month EWM.
+Where $\Omega$ is the correlation matrix estimated with a rolling 24-month window.

 ### Signal Capping (Footnote 5)